 When 15-year-old Arya began eating disorder treatment, her East Asian culture played an integral role in her recovery.
-BBC Writer Ritu Agurwal described in her essay, , “for many Indians, ‘sitting down’ with their family for a meal is one of the most important activities of the day,” a concept that resonated with Arya’s family who felt “the family that eats together stays together, and meal time is a strong source of family bonding, talking, and sharing.”
+BBC Writer Ritu Agurwal described in her essay, Why India is a Nation of Foodies, “for many Indians, ‘sitting down’ with their family for a meal is one of the most important activities of the day,” a concept that resonated with Arya’s family who felt “the family that eats together stays together, and meal time is a strong source of family bonding, talking, and sharing.”

 Through FBT’s focus on meals and family inclusion, Arya’s siblings were able to join in sessions and learn how best to support their sibling and their parents at the table and beyond.
 Arya’s mother was able to feed her recovering child familiar, nutrient-dense foods that made meal times less stressful for everyone.

 For 18-year-old Talia, food has always been central to her family’s faith.
 Coming from a Hasidic Jewish background, her family keeps kosher, carefully maintaining the separation of meat and milk products, and engaging in the labor-intensive preparation necessary to abide by their religious rules.
 In FBT, Talia and her family could access effective treatment while staying aligned with their faith, and use the support of their team to navigate cultural challenges like fasting holidays.